Syndicalism: Principles

-Syndicalism was not informed by theory or a systematically elaborated ideology the same way socialism was by Marxism. Émile Pouget, a CGT leader, maintained that: "What sets syndicalism apart from the various schools of socialism – and makes it superior – is its doctrinal sobriety.
+Émile Pouget, a CGT leader, asserted: "What sets syndicalism apart from the various schools of socialism – and makes it superior – is its doctrinal sobriety.
 Inside the unions, there is little philosophising.
 They do better than that: they act!"
 Similarly, Andreu Nin of the Spanish CNT proclaimed in 1919: "I am a fanatic of action, of revolution.
 I believe in actions more than in remote ideologies and abstract questions."
-Though workers' education was important at least to committed activists, syndicalists distrusted bourgeois intellectuals, wanting to maintain workers' control over the movement.
+Although workers' education was important at least to committed activists, syndicalists distrusted bourgeois intellectuals, wanting to maintain workers' control over the movement.
 Syndicalist thinking was elaborated in pamphlets, leaflets, speeches, and articles and in the movement's own newspapers.
 These writings consisted mainly in calls to action and discussions of tactics in class struggle.
 The philosopher Georges Sorel's Reflections on Violence introduced syndicalist ideas to a broader audience.
-Sorel presented himself as the premier theorist of syndicalism and was frequently thought of as such, but he was not a part of the movement and his influence on syndicalism was insignificant, except in Italy and Poland.
+Sorel presented himself as the premier theorist of syndicalism and was frequently thought of as such but was not a part of the movement, and his influence on syndicalism was insignificant, except in Italy and Poland.

 The extent to which syndicalist positions reflected merely the views of leaders and to what extent those positions were shared by syndicalist organizations' rank-and-file is a matter of dispute.
-The historian Peter Stearns, commenting on French syndicalism, concludes that most workers did not identify with syndicalism's long-range goals and that syndicalist hegemony accounts for the relatively slow growth of the French labor movement as a whole.
-Workers who joined the syndicalist movement, he claims, were on the whole indifferent to doctrinal questions, their membership in syndicalist organizations was partly accidental and leaders were unable to convert workers to syndicalist ideas.
+Commenting on French syndicalism, the historian Peter Stearns concludes that most workers did not identify with syndicalism's long-range goals, and that syndicalist hegemony accounts for the relatively slow growth of the French labor movement as a whole.
+He says that workers who joined the syndicalist movement were on the whole indifferent to doctrinal questions, their membership in syndicalist organizations was partly accidental, and leaders were unable to convert workers to syndicalist ideas.
 Frederick Ridley, a political scientist, is more equivocal.
-According to him, leaders were very influential in the drafting of syndicalist ideas, but syndicalism was more than a mere tool of a few leaders, but a genuine product of the French labor movement.
-Darlington adds that in the Irish ITGWU most members were won over by the union's philosophy of direct action.
-Bert Altena argues that, though evidence of ordinary workers' convictions is scant, it indicates that they were aware of doctrinal differences between various currents in the labor movement and able to defend their own views.
-He points out that they likely understood syndicalist newspapers and debated political issues.
+According to him, leaders were very influential in the drafting of syndicalist ideas.
+Syndicalism was more than a mere tool of a few leaders, and was a genuine product of the French labor movement.
+Darlington adds that most members in the Irish ITGWU were won over by the union's philosophy of direct action.
+Altena argues that, even though evidence of ordinary workers' convictions is scant, it indicates that they were aware of doctrinal differences between various currents in the labor movement and able to defend their own views.
+He observes that they likely understood syndicalist newspapers and debated political issues.